FAU-CDI/wisski-search-patches/README.md

 This folder contains patches for various versions of Drupal's [search_api](https://www.drupal.org/project/search_api) module to work with [WissKI](https://wiss-ki.eu/documentation/search/solr-search).

-Each version of `search_api` is found in it's own directory.
+Each version of `search_api` is found in its' own directory.

 Fully tested versions are: